 6.)
 Joining a group can often be much cheaper than individualized support.
 But it also can be used in addition to your current counseling.
 With many licensed counselors charging upwards of $200 or more an hour, finding a free or low-cost support or therapy group will save you especially if you have limited or no health insurance coverage for counseling.

-If you’re looking for a supportive group, be sure to check out the list on my resources page.
+If you’re looking for a supportive group, be sure to check out the list on the resources page.
 There are in-person and online groups listed for wherever you are on this journey – still married, in the legal divorce process, and divorced.
+We also offer some options below as well.

 Have you joined a support group, either online or in-person, during or after your divorce?
 How was it helpful for you and your healing?